pydantic/pydantic/docs/concepts/json_schema.md

 Supported overrides:

 * `nullable`: Indicates whether the field can be `null`.
-If set to `False` to make it non-nullable in the json schema.
+If set to `False` to make it non-nullable in the JSON schema.
-* `required`: Can be used to set a field as required `True` or `False` in json schema, irrespective of whether a default has been set or not
+* `required`: Can be used to set a field as required `True` or `False` in JSON schema, irrespective of whether a default has been set or not
 * `default`: Specifies a default value for the field in the JSON schema.
 This can be different from the default value used during model instantiation.